Wormnest/nonocab/readme.txt

 NoNoCAB is a competitive AI which uses trains, trucks, buses, aircraft and ships.

-Current version: 6, released April 23, 2019.
+Current version: 7, released January 13, 2022.

 Contents
 --------